dongchengjie/json-schema-artifact/README.md

 - This configuration implies monitoring all files in the `src` directory and triggering a rebuild when changes occur.
 The build process utilizes `src/example.json` as input and produces `dist/example.json` as output.

-- If you have any i18n (internationalization) requirements, you can configure the `locale` field to specify the language file to be used (in JSON format).
-Then define keys in the format of **t(\`key\`)** in source files.This will produce additional output files based on configured locales.
+- If you have any internationalization (i18n) requirements, you can configure the locale field to specify the language file(in JSON format) to be used.
+In your source files, define keys in the format of **t(\`key\`)**.
+If the corresponding key is not found in the language file, the key itself will be used as a fallback.
+This process will generate additional output files based on the configured locales.

+- You can find an example [here](https://github.com/dongchengjie/json-schema-artifact/tree/main/test).

 ```json
 {